 According to the International Air Transport Association, “mishandled luggage” — the official term the transport industry uses — is not cheap.
 It costs US$2.9 billion every year!

 Since we are all about stress reduction at airports, we are exploring ways to prevent “lost luggage anxiety” — the fear of losing your luggage!

-We spoke with CD Lazear, Senior Vice President at Blue Ribbon Bags to discover his expert tips on how to prevent lost luggage.
+We spoke with CD Lazear, Senior Vice President at Blue Ribbon Bags, to discover his expert tips on preventing lost luggage.

 1. Buy eye-catching luggage

 “Don’t buy a black suitcase,” says CD.
 Go for “eye-catching luggage.
 It is a good answer to prevent lost luggage.”

 “Remove old tags from previous trips.
 The tags from your previous trips might very well confuse the luggage sorting system.
 This will increase the risk of your bag ending up at the wrong airport.
 Remove tags and bar code stickers on your bags.”